FastClap/fastclap-backend/README.md

 FastClap is an all-in-one software to help assistant directors to count their scenarios.

+It's a WebApp on which you can create an account to gain access to our services : we provide the simplest way to count your scenario !

 ## How does it work?

-It's a WebApp on which you can create an account to gain access to our services :

-We provide the simplest way to count your scenario !
+Welcome to the FastClap Backend repository !
+You can see here the FastClap REST API that we built to make our Epitech Innovative Project.
+You can read our code to understand how we work or either to implement our API in your own application.

 ## Getting Started